Obama urged at summit to focus on Latin America

 U.S. influence has waned in recent years in a region it traditionally saw as its backyard, allowing China to gain ground and emerge as the No. 1 trade partner with various countries, including regional powerhouse Brazil.

-“If the United States realizes its long-term strategic interests are not in Afghanistan or Pakistan, but in Latin America ... there will be great results,” President Juan Manuel Santos said just before Obama flew into Cartagena.
+“If the United States realizes its long-term strategic interests are not in Afghanistan or Pakistan, but in Latin America ... there will be great results,” President Juan Manuel Santos said just before Obama arrived in Colombia.

 Obama had a rapturous welcome at the last Summit of the Americas in 2009.
 But Latin American hopes, including for a U.S. rapprochement with communist-run Cuba, have been largely dashed as Obama has focused on other global priorities.

-Santos’ comments came in a speech to hundreds of businessmen from North and South America meeting ahead of the Organization of American States’ (OAS) sixth summit attended by more than 30 heads of state in the historic Caribbean port of Cartagena.
+Santos’ comments came in a speech to hundreds of businessmen from North and South America meeting before the Organization of American States’ sixth summit attended by more than 30 heads of state in the historic Caribbean port of Cartagena.

+In a reminder of Colombia’s recent bloody past of guerrilla and drug violence, two small bombs exploded in a ditch in residential district of Bogota, near the U.S. Embassy.

+Police said some windows were broken in nearby buildings, but there were no injuries in the explosions in the capital, which is about 600 miles from Cartagena.

+“These personnel changes will not affect the comprehensive security plan that has been prepared in advance of the president’s trip,” agency spokesman Edwin Donovan said in a statement.

+In visits to Cartagena by Bill Clinton and George W. Bush during their presidencies, police discovered and foiled assassination plots by Colombian rebels.

-With deep ideological fissures dividing Latin America over the last decade, the Colombian leader urged his fellow heads of state - who meet on Saturday and Sunday - to follow his example of putting pragmatism first.
+With deep ideological fissures dividing Latin America over the past decade, Santos urged fellow heads of state - who meet formally on Saturday and Sunday - to follow his example of putting pragmatism first.

 “Let’s respect our differences, but stay together.
 Who would have imagined Venezuela and Colombia working together?” asked Santos, whose first action after taking office in 2010 was to bury the hatchet with socialist President Hugo Chavez next door.

-Undergoing radiation treatment for cancer, Chavez said his doctors would decide if he could go to Cartagena.
-But he scoffed at the meeting anyway, saying it was pointless because Cuba was not invited due to U.S. and Canadian opposition.
+Chavez, who has been undergoing radiation treatment for cancer, said his doctors would decide if he could go to Cartagena.
+But he scoffed at the meeting, saying it was pointless because Cuba was not invited due to U.S. opposition.

-After warmly greeting Obama at the 2009 summit, Chavez has turned on him since, saying the U.S. leader has disappointed the world and continued the “fascist” policies of his predecessors.

-Various presidents had arrived by Friday, some donning traditional loose-fitting “guayabera” shirts to cope with the heat in tropical Cartagena.
+Most of the 30 or so presidents attending the summit had arrived by Friday, some donning traditional loose-fitting “guayabera” shirts to cope with the heat in tropical Cartagena.

 Latin America has weathered the global economic storm better than other parts of the globe, with enviable growth rates.